geodezyx.operational package

 • verbose (bool, optional) – verbose mode.
 The default is True.

-• safety_mode (TYPE, optional) – if the epoch reading fails (e.g. in case of a compressed RINEX) activate a reading of the header and the file name as backup.
+• safety_mode (bool, optional) – if the epoch reading fails (e.g. in case of a compressed RINEX) activate a reading of the header and the file name as backup.
 The default is True.

 Returns: